aka Bad Blood; The Night is Young

 For all its central aimlessness and lack of focus, Mauvais Sang is a film where everybody is clearly having a ball.
 Leos Carax successfully avoids pretensions and produces a film that bursts with its own vitality.
 Some of the scenes, like the image of Denis Lavant dancing through the streets to David Bowie’s Modern Love (1983), or his little impressions and ventriloquist’s tricks to try and cheer Juliette Binoche up, run with an unadulterated joy.

 Denis Lavant plays with a rough-faced independence but it is the women who come off best, especially melancholy, disaffected waif Juliette Binoche, who is capable of lighting up the entire screen with one of her infrequent smiles, and Julie Delpy as Piccoli’s wild, striking girlfriend.
 (Both Binoche and Delpy were almost completely unknown faces at the time).
 It does wind down a little at the end, with a very silly hostage scene that plays exactly like a serious version of the one in Blazing Saddles (1974), as though Carax had no idea how to end the film.

 This was the second film Leos Carax who subsequently emerged one of the most exciting and consistently interesting French directors in subsequent years.
-Carax later went onto the acclaimed romantic film Amants du Pont-Neuf/The Lovers on the Bridge (1991), also featuring Juliette Bioche and Denis Lavant, Pola X (1999).
-Carax later returned with the arthouse hit of the surrealist Holy Motors (2012) starring Denis Lavant in multiple roles and the surreal musical Annette (2021).
+Carax later went onto the acclaimed romantic film Amants du Pont-Neuf/The Lovers on the Bridge (1991), also featuring Juliette Bioche and Denis Lavant, Pola X (1999), the Merde segment of the anthology Tokyo!
+(2008), the arthouse hit of the surrealist Holy Motors (2012) starring Denis Lavant in multiple roles and the surreal musical Annette (2021).